On volumes and the generic invariance of Fano type varieties

-is constructible and includes $\{s_i\}$.
-This implies that the generic point $\eta$ of $S$ belongs to $E$, and consequently, after shrinking $S$, we can see that $X$ is normal.
-Additionally, each $X_{s_i}$ has rational singularities, as per \cite{KM98}*{Theorem 5.22}.
-This leads to the conclusion that $X$ is $\Q$-Gorenstein, as demonstrated by \cite{dFEM11}*{Theorem B.1}, thus establishing $X_{\overline{\eta}}$ as of Fano type, following Theorem \ref{surface}.
+As in the proof of Theorem \ref{surface}, we can prove $X$ is $\Q$-Gorenstein, and we see $X_{\overline{\eta}}$ is of Fano type by Theorem \ref{surface}.
 Consequently, applying (b)$\implies$(a) in Theorem \ref{imain1}, it is deduced that there exists a constant $v>0$ such that for infinitely many $i$, $\mathrm{vol}(-K_{X_i})=v$.
 This contradicts the assertion that $\mathrm{vol}(-K_{X_i})$ is strictly decreasing. \end{proof}

-\begin{example} Consider a positive integer $d$ and a DCC subset $I\subseteq [0,1]$.
+\begin{example} Let us explain why the boundedness of $\mathcal{S}$ in Corollary \ref{coro1} is required.
+Consider a positive integer $d$ and a DCC subset $I\subseteq [0,1]$.
 According to \cite{HMX14}*{Theorem 1.3}, the set

 is a DCC set, and there is no assumption of boundedness at all.
 This suggests that Corollary \ref{coro1} holds without the condition that $\mathcal{S}$ is bounded.
 Specifically, one might propose the following.